danyao730/On-page-Survey/Survey on Membership Porgram.md

 ## Research

 I conducted a quick Competitive Anaysis on current products as Survey.js, Surveymonkey, Typeform , Surveygizmo (mainly for enterprise), Usertesting and UsabilityHub by setting up a matrix tool to compare some key information about these products.
-The matrix includes **Direct Competitor** ( Surveymonkey, Typeform , Surveygizmo), **Indirect Competitor** (Usertesting and UsabilityHub) and **Influencers** (as design reference on interaction or visualization) in Y axis and comparable factors like **URL of website, Purpose of Product, Target Audience, Strength and Weekness** in X axis.
+The matrix includes **Direct Competitor** ( Surveymonkey, Typeform , Surveygizmo), **Indirect Competitor** (Usertesting and UsabilityHub) and **Influencers** (Adobe Portfolio, as design reference on interaction or visualization) in Y axis and comparable factors like **URL of website, Purpose of Product, Target Audience, Strength and Weekness** in X axis.

 By competative analysis, here I summarized some common advantages of these products: